USD ($)

 Virtual MAC Address The MAC address is derived from the VRRP group number, used by the master router.

-Master Router Active router forwarding traffic for the virtual IP, elected based on priority.
+Master Router The active router forwards traffic for the virtual IP, elected based on priority.

-Backup Routers Routers monitoring the master, ready to take over if the master fails.
+Backup Routers Routers monitor the master, ready to take over if the master fails.

 Priority Determines which router becomes the master; the highest priority wins.